alcalino-git/timeliner/README.md

 A simple utility for visualiazing timelines encoded as CSV files

+## Installation
+Binaries can be found in the releases page (https://github.com/alcalino-git/timeliner/releases)

 ## Usage

 Using the `Open` button on the UI will result in that CSV file being parsed and rendered.